Making the motivic group structure on the endomorphisms of the projective line explicit: The Jouanolou device and morphisms to P1

-We intuitively understand this map as sending a point in $\calJ$ corresponding to a matrix $ $ to either the point with homogeneous coordinates $[ x : y ]$ or $[z : w]$, depending on which is defined.
+We intuitively understand the map $\pi$ as sending a point in $\calJ$ corresponding to a matrix $ $ to either the point with homogeneous coordinates $[x : y]$ or $[z : w]$, depending on which is defined.
 When both points make sense in $\PP$, they agree, so the map is well-defined.
-Similarly, we obtain a map $\tilde{\pi} \colon \calJ \to \PP$ by using $\calQ_1$ and the choice of generating sections
+A similar argument shows that $\tilde{\pi}$ is well-defined.
 Both $\pi$ and $\tilde{\pi}$ exhibit $\calJ$ as an affine torsor bundle over $\PP$, hence they are $\AAA$-homotopy equivalences.
 It follows that

 is a bijection.
-We show in proposition \ref{prop:pointed_naive_htpy_conclusion_appendix} in appendix \ref{sec:appendix} that the canonical map $\nu \colon [\J, \PP]\naif \to [\J, \PP]^{\AAA}$ is a bijection because $\calJ$ is affine and $\PP$ is $\AAA$-naive.
-Thus, the composition of the bijection $\nu$ and the inverse of $\pi^*$ is a bijection
+We show in Proposition \ref{prop:pointed_naive_htpy_conclusion_appendix} in Appendix \ref{sec:appendix} that the canonical map $\nu \colon [\J, \PP]\naif \to [\J, \PP]^{\AAA}$ is a bijection because $\calJ$ is affine and $\PP$ is $\AAA$-naive.
+Thus, the composition of the bijection $\nu$ and the inverse of $\pi_{\AAA}^*$ is a bijection

 This bijection may be described as follows.
 A naive pointed homotopy class of maps $[f]$ represented by the pointed scheme morphism $f \colon \calJ \to \PP$ is sent to $\cc([f]) = [f\circ \pi^{-1}]^{\AAA}$, the pointed $\AAA$-homotopy class of the zig-zag $\PP \xleftarrow{\pi} \calJ \xrightarrow{f}\PP$.